Did you miss the Goldwater Scholarship Focus ON session? See a Peer Scholarship Advisor!

 The Barry M. Goldwater Scholarship and Excellence in Education Program was established by Congress in 1986 to honor Senator Barry M. Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years of service in the U.S. Senate.
 The purpose of the Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue careers in these fields.
 Each scholarship covers eligible expenses for undergraduate tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

-Highly motivated William and Mary students with outstanding academic records and research experience are encouraged to apply for nomination.
-In 2012, the campus pre-application deadline was 12 noon Wednesday December 5.
+Highly motivated William and Mary students with outstanding academic records who plan to pursue research careers in mathematics, the natural sciences, or engineering are encouraged to apply for nomination.
+In 2013, the campus pre-application deadline is 12 noon Wednesday December 4.

 The pre-application consists of: